marcpaq/shellancestry/README.md

 A history (ahem) of command shells in Unix and Unix-like systems.

 Each shell appears at the year that it was first announced to the world.
-For example, the S. R. Bourne describes his shell in the *Bell System Technical Journal* in 1978 but Bell released it to the world in 1979 or so.
+For example, S. R. Bourne describes his shell in the *Bell System Technical Journal* in 1978 but Bell released it to the world in 1979 or so.